 For example, let’s say that you’re a support agent and a customer is struggling with a certain feature.

-In this case, a knowledge management system wouldn’t only help you find a solution much faster, but it’ll also contribute to the system by documenting how you solved the issue.
+In this case, a knowledge management system not only helps you find a solution faster, but it’ll also document how you solved the issue.
 This way, future agents would be able to solve similar problems more efficiently.

 We’ll cover these elements in more detail a bit later, but first, let’s answer a major question.